axa-ch-webhub-cloud/pattern-library/README.md

 ### Publish / Subscribe between webcomponents

-To listen to event and triggers between component, we use some decoupled events.
+To listen to events and triggers between components, we use some decoupled events.
 This logic is included in the `BaseComponent` class and is available for every component.

 The publish/subscribe system use native Custom Events (https://dom.spec.whatwg.org/#interface-customevent).
 Per default they don't bubble and don't cancel (no prevent default).
 The event name is name spaced with a slash.